Interdisciplinary Studies B.A.A.S.

 Admission Requirements

-Additional guidance can be found on the Office of Undergraduate Interdisciplinary Studies website and by meeting with an interdisciplinary studies advisor.
+Additional guidance can be found on the Office of Undergraduate Interdisciplinary Studies website.

 Timeline

-We encourage students in the Individualized and Global Perspectives concentrations to meet with their committee and have their concentration fully approved by the end of their sophomore year, or the end of a transfer student’s second semester.
-The latest these concentrations can be approved is by the midterm of the semester before a student graduates.
+We encourage students in the Individualized concentration to meet with their committee and have their concentration fully approved by the end of their sophomore year, or the end of a transfer student’s second semester.
+The latest this concentration can be approved is by the midterm of the semester before a student graduates.
 If that deadline is missed, the student may need to change to the General Studies concentration or postpone their graduation to the next semester.

 General Studies Concentration

-The General Studies concentration provides a flexible bachelor's degree completion pathway for students who have faced obstacles to complete other UAF majors.
-This concentration is only available for students who have earned 90 or more credits.
-Students must complete a Rationale Form which can be found on the Undergraduate Interdisciplinary Studies website.
-A digital packet that includes a degree audit, a copy of the Rationale Form and a snapshot of DegreeWorks will be sent to the student to sign.
-This packet serves two functions: 1. to inform the student of their remaining requirements needed to graduate, and 2. to formally approve them to graduate with the General Studies concentration.
-The packet is reviewed and signed by an interdisciplinary studies advisor, and a committee appointed by the Dean of the Division of Exploratory Studies & Academic Success.
+The General Studies concentration provides a flexible bachelor's degree completion pathway for students who have faced obstacles to completing other UAF majors.
+This concentration is intended for students who have earned 90 or more credits.
+Students will work with an advisor to review the remaining degree requirements, develop a tentative timeline for degree completion, and complete any necessary paperwork to formally approve their graduation with the General Studies concentration.
 Students do not name their major if they do the General Studies concentration.
 Students may not have a double major if they are in the General Studies concentration of the Interdisciplinary Studies major.

 Catalog Department Overview ►